InnerSourceCommons/InnerSourceLearningPath/scripts/README.md

 node substitute_article_urls.js isc
 ```

-## generate_old_site_learning_path_markdown.js
+## generate_old_site_learning_path_markdown.js, generate_new_site_learning_path_markdown.js

-A node script to generate markdown files required for hosting Learning Path on innersourcecommons.org.
+Node scripts to generate markdown files required for hosting Learning Path on innersourcecommons.org and innersourcecommons.net.

-This script requires a [GitHub access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token), as it uses the GitHub API to get Learning Path contributors.
+These scripts require a [GitHub access token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token), as they use the GitHub API to get Learning Path contributors.
 Your token does not require any scopes, as the Learning Path is Open Source.
 To provide this, create a `.env` file in this directory in the following format:
 ```
 TOKEN=<your_github_token>
 ```